FREQUENTLY ASKED QUESTIONS

 See an overview of how it works here.

 Yes, gold or silver inks look great on black paper.
 Because letterpress inks are not very opaque, other colors of ink do not print very well.
-For general production only metallic inks have good opacity on dark stocks.
+Only metallic inks have good opacity on dark stocks.

 Do you print on CD or DVD covers?